Chemotherapy for mouth and oropharyngeal cancer

 • after surgery for mouth cancer that has spread into surrounding tissues or into nearby lymph nodes

-• after surgery for mouth or oropharyngeal cancer that has spread into surrounding tissues or outside lymph nodes
+• after surgery for oropharyngeal cancer that has spread into surrounding tissues or outside lymph nodes

 • for advanced oropharyngeal cancer